-The average cost per member of administering the schemes has decreased by 12.3% in real terms and 5.8% in nominal terms compared to the previous year and was 18.7% below target.
-Cost per member has decreased in 2021/22 compared to 2020/21 due in part to a decision to pay an insurance premium of \$2m to AIA to cover claims resulting from Total and Permanent Disability (TPD) definition changes in 2020/21, whereas this was only \$550k in 2021/22.
-Another factor is less than planned expenditure on projects during 2021/22.
+The average cost per member of administering the schemes has increased by 14.6% in real terms and 20.2% in nominal terms compared to the previous year and was 4.1% below target.
+Cost per member has increased slightly in 2022/23 due to increased costs across the organisation.
+In particular, GESB took on more projects in 2022/23 compared to 2021/22.
+Also attributable was a \$2.1m premium paid to AIA to cover claims resulting from Total and Permanent Disability (TPD) definition changes.
 Refer to Note 18 within the Financial Statements for more details on Administration Expenses.

-Cost per member account is lower than budgeted for both Accumulation and Defined Benefit Schemes predominantly due to lower than budget administration expenses in the year.
-This was primarily driven by lower than planned spend on projects and other administration expenses (memberships, contracts and clearing house costs) in 2021/22.
+Cost per member account is lower than budgeted for both Accumulation and Defined Benefit Schemes predominantly due to lower than budget administration expenses and higher than budget member numbers in the year.
+This was primarily driven by lower than planned spend on outsourced administration and information technology in 2022/23.
 Again, please refer to Note 18 of the Financial Statements for more detail.